Trump Campaign Manager Sees CNN Influence In Batman Video’s Removal

 Earlier this week, President Trump posted a video for his re-election campaign, which viewers quickly realized had used a bit of music from composer Hans Zimmer’s score for the 2012 superhero film The Dark Knight Rises.
-Per The Inquisitr, Warner Media, the parent company for Batman studio Warner Brothers, told Deadline of its intention to file a copyright claim.
+Per The Inquisitr, Warner Media, the parent company for studio Warner Brothers, told Deadline of its intention to file a copyright claim.

 By Wednesday morning, the video had indeed been taken down, leaving a “content is not available” error message below the original tweet by the president.